 While there are a few Havana Rumbas in town, the first was opened in 2004 in the heart of St. Matthews.
 It started small and slowly expanded, all the while serving up delicious Cuban cuisine.
 Dine on salads, seafood, Cuban sandwiches, and an assortment of entrees.
-It's a fun place with lively music, a friendly staff, and they do a bustling business.
+It's a fun place with lively music, friendly staff, and they do a bustling business.

 P.F.
 Chang's China Bistro

 P.F.
 Chang's is an upscale Chinese restaurant with classy décor and service, which is amplified by the fantastic menu of flavorful Chinese dishes prepared with high-quality ingredients.
-If you didn’t know it prior to eating at P.F.
+If you didn’t know it before eating at P.F.
 Chang’s, you’d probably never guess that it was a chain restaurant.
 In fact, everything from the white stallions that stand at opposite sides of the restaurant’s entrance to the intricately-prepared dishes signals originality and attention to detail.

 Ruth's Chris Steakhouse

 Ruth's Chris is a fine dining establishment specializing in steaks and seafood.
-One of the best features of the Louisville Ruth's Chris Steakhouse is its placement at the top of the Kaden Tower – diners not only indulge in amazing food, but they also get to enjoy an amazing view of Louisville's East End.
+One of the best features of the Louisville Ruth's Chris Steakhouse is its placement at the top of the Kaden Tower.
+Diners not only indulge in amazing food, but they also get to enjoy an amazing view of Louisville's East End.
 The prices are high, but the quality of the food is completely worth the cost.

 Napa River Grill

-Frankfort Avenue Beer Depot
+Frankfort Avenue Beer Depot (FABD)

 The restaurant itself is very casual with a tavern vibe and while families are welcomed there are plenty of people there having a cold beer or sipping on a glass of bourbon.
 There are even a couple of games in the back (corn hole and a bit of golf putting) if you like to keep busy before your meal.

 For your entree, choose from Veal Parmesan, Chicken Parmesan, various pasta dishes, and more.
 The staff is very attentive and don't be surprised if the owner himself stops by your table to sure you are enjoying your meal.

 There are a few varieties of guacamole on the menu.
-Typically a traditional option made with onions, tomatoes and cilantro and a sweeter choice featuring roasted poblano peppers, corn, and grilled red onions.
+Typically a traditional option made with onions, tomatoes, and cilantro and a sweeter choice featuring roasted poblano peppers, corn, and grilled red onions.
 Whatever you choose, it is sure to be delicious.